Stability Shelter

 • Donated items, such as personal toiletries

-What is an average night in LifeChange: Stability?
+What is an average night in our stability shelter?

 Stability provides emergency-style overnight care for individuals who are in a crisis of homelessness or who are considering taking a step toward a transformed life.
-Each evening guests have opportunities to participate in case management and other services as they choose.
+Each evening guests have opportunities to participate in Bible studies and other services as they choose.
 Guests check in between 7 and 7:30 p.m. each night and check out at 6:30 a.m.

-Our strong desire is that Stability guests will at some point move into the Recovery phase of the LifeChange Program.
+Our strong desire is that Stability guests will find the temporary help they may need or at some point move in to Phase 1 of our LifeChange program.

-The LifeChange: Stability emergency overnight shelter is available at no cost.
-Prospective guests may reserve a bed by calling Louisville’s Coalition for the Homeless at 502.637.BEDS (502.637.2337) any day of the week between the hours of 10 a.m. and 4 p.m.
+The Stability Overnight Shelter is available at no cost.
+Prospective guests may reserve a bed by calling Louisville’s Coalition for the Homeless at 502.637.BEDS (502.637.2337) any day of the week between the hours of 10 a.m. and 1 p.m.

 Residents of the Recovery phase receive: